 5 Things You Must Check When Buying a Used Car

-Read Codes
+1. Always Read Fault Codes

 Read Codes.
 Read Codes.
 Read Codes.

-Never buy a car without reading the codes.
+If you learn one thing from this article, you should never buy a car without reading the codes.
 Get an OBD-II scanner, like the YOUCANIC Full System Scanner, and read the codes via the diagnostic port under the dashboard.
 A basic scanner can tell you a lot about the engine.
 If the check engine light is on, you will have the code you can research on your phone.
+A pending fault code may be present even if the check light is not on.
+Basic scanners cannot read airbags, SRS, ABS, and transmission codes.

-Drive For At Least 30 Minutes
+2. Drive For At Least 30 Minutes

-If you buy the car from a private owner, ask if it is OK to take the car for a test drive.
-Drive at slow speed and higher speeds for at least 30 minutes.
+Never buy a car without a test drive.
+Transmission and engine problems may not be noticeable until the vehicle warms up.
+If you buy the car from a private owner, ask if taking it for a test drive is OK.
+Drive at slow and higher speeds for at least 30 minutes.

 The temperature gauge should never go over the halfway mark.
 Check out the electronics and the operation of the air conditioner.
 If it is winter, you should still turn on the AC and see if it works correctly and if the compressor is engaging.
 Do not drive with the radio on during your test drive, but listen carefully for engine and suspension noises.

-Check Airbags / Body / Frame / Interior
+3. Check Airbags / Body / Frame / Interior

 The physical condition of the car is a crucial factor.
 You should note any damage and negotiate the price accordingly.
-If a car has been in a minor accident, it’s not a primary concern as long as the seller is honest and tells you what happened.
+If a vehicle has been in a minor accident, it’s not a primary concern as long as the seller is honest and tells you what happened.
 Don’t buy a car with deployed airbags unless you know what you are doing.

-Check fluids
+4. Check fluids

 Do you see any wet spots underneath?

-If you see any black spots, this could be engine oil.
-If you notice any green fluid on the floor, the anti-freeze leaks, typically accompanied by a strong smell.
+If you see any black spots, this could be engine oil; if you notice any green fluid on the floor, the anti-freeze leaks, typically accompanied by a strong smell.
 Sometimes, you may also notice pink fluid, usually the transmission.

-Get a Pre-sale Inspection
+5. Get a Pre-sale Inspection

 Less than 10% of used car buyers inspect a certified mechanic before purchase.
 Many used car buyers visit the mechanic shortly after buying their cars.
 Most sellers will allow you to take the vehicle to a mechanic of your choice near their residence.

 Find a couple of auto repair shops near the seller and call them.
 Tell them that you are interested in buying a used car and would like to do a pre-sale inspection.
+Ask how much it costs as you will be responsible for paying the bill.
+Having a vehicle inspected by a professional is worth the cost.

 Check History Report

 It will show if the car has been flooded and reported to the insurance company.
-It will show if the car has been reported with frame damage.
+It will show if the vehicle has been reported with frame damage.
 In some cases, you may even see maintenance records on the vehicle history report, but not always.

 If you spend thousands of dollars on a used car, you should always spend a few dollars on a history report.
 There are services like Carfax and Autocheck, but now other companies offer vehicle history reports, which few people know about.
+For example, this VIN Provider provides vehicle history reports at a much lower cost than the two big names mentioned above.

 Conclusion

 Don’t rush to buy a car because someone else is looking at the car while you are.
 You don’t want to decide based on emotions when buying a car.
+It is best to talk to the seller, arrange an inspection, and negotiate a price.
+Then, sleep on it for a night.
+This will give you time to decide on your next purchase.

 Always Research Common Problems

 Check the specific engine that you are looking to buy.
 One car model car comes in two or more engine sizes.
 For example, a VW Jetta could have a 1.8T or a 2.5-liter engine.
-The 1.8T may have some major issues, while the 2.5 liters may be the bulletproof engine you want to buy.
+The 1.8T may have some significant issues, while the 2.5 liters may be the bulletproof engine you want to buy.

 Buying a Used Car From a Dealer